anhoej/qicharts2/README.md

 # Quality improvement charts for R

-Functions for making run charts, Shewhart control charts and Pareto charts for continuous quality improvement.
+`qicharts2` is an R package with functions for making run charts, Shewhart control charts and Pareto charts for continuous quality improvement.
 Included control charts are: I, MR, Xbar, S, T, C, U, U', P, P', and G charts.

 Non-random variation in the form of minor to moderate persistent shifts in data over time is identified by the Anhoej rules for unusually long runs and unusually few crossing.